Voters Are Deciding Whether To Recall Aaron Persky, Judge Who Sentenced Brock Turner

 The state's Commission on Judicial Performance investigated four cases that had been the subject of complaints and did not find a pattern of bias — but the recall campaign says the commission's report was "error-ridden."

 Debates over the recall have, in some cases, become virulent arguments over the sexual assault itself.
-Some Persky backers defend the short sentence — and by extension, defend Turner.
+Some Persky backers defend the short sentence — and, by extension, defend Turner.

 One supporter argued that the assault case should never even have gone to trial, because he said it centered on "a nebulous sexual encounter" in which both participants were drunk.
-The recall campaigners are infuriated by such comments, and point to a pattern of victim-blaming by Turner apologists.
+The recall campaigners are infuriated by such comments and point to a pattern of victim-blaming by Turner apologists.

 Last month, Jim McManis, who identified himself as a lawyer representing Persky, fueled even more outrage in a phone interview he gave to Vogue.
-McManis said that Turner's victim "was not attacked," and accused her of not writing her own victim statement.
+McManis said Turner's victim "was not attacked," and accused her of not writing her own victim statement.

-A battle over 'judicial independence'
+A battle over "judicial independence"

 Other Persky backers aren't interested in defending the six-month sentence.
 It might have been inappropriate, even unjust, they say — but it wasn't illegal, and a recall in response could have unintended consequences, they warn.